North Brunswick Township Public Schools: Administration

+Janet Ciarrocca retired as superintendent in 2025 and Zychowski, the district's superintendent prior to his retirement in 2021, was brought back as interim superintendent for the 2025–2026 school year.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.